Ted Lewis (musician): Films

 Lewis and his band appeared in a few early-talkie movie musicals in 1929, notably the Warner Brothers revue Show of Shows.
-The first of several films (1929, 1941, and 1943) titled with Lewis' catchphrase, Is Everybody Happy? also premiered in 1929, while 1935 saw Lewis and his band performing several numbers in the film Here Comes the Band.
+The first of several films (1929, 1941, and 1943) titled with Lewis's catchphrase, Is Everybody Happy? also premiered in 1929, while 1935 saw Lewis and his band performing several numbers in the film Here Comes the Band.

-In 1941 the band was recruited at the last minute, along with the Andrews Sisters, to furnish musical numbers for the Abbott and Costello comedy Hold That Ghost (1941), released by Universal Studios on August 6, 1941.
-Musical numbers cut from the feature were released by Universal separately on September 3, 1941, in a short subject entitled Is Everybody Happy?
+In 1941 the band was recruited at the last minute, along with the Andrews Sisters, to furnish musical numbers for the Abbott and Costello comedy Hold That Ghost, released by Universal Studios on August 6, 1941.
+Musical numbers cut from the feature were released by Universal separately on September 3, 1941 in a short subject titled Is Everybody Happy?

 In 1943 Columbia Pictures mounted a feature-length biographical film of Lewis—yet again titled Is Everybody Happy?—with actor Michael Duane portraying the bandleader and lip synching to Lewis's recordings.

 True to his vaudeville beginnings, he created a visual as well as a musical act.
-His physical presence with props like his top hat, white-tipped cane, and clarinet, combined with bits of visual humor and dancing, were as important to him and as crucial to his popularity as his music.
+His physical presence with props like his top hat, white-tipped cane, and clarinet, combined with bits of visual humor and dancing, were as important to him and as crucial to his popularity as was his music.